env0/templates/misc/workflow-environment/README.md

 ## What is this?

-This template is a workflow template.
+This is an example of a workflow template.
 In here, you define all environments and deployments that take part in the workflow.
 This allows you to create stack dependencies.

 In this specific scenario: